At WLHS, students have the opportunity to participate in a wide variety of liberal arts co-curricular activities geared to many different interests.

 • Students develop a lifelong desire to support the worldwide work of God’s Kingdom.

-Student Aides assist various offices with a variety of tasks.
+Office Runners assist various offices with a variety of tasks.
 Any student is able to become a student aide or runner.
-The Attendance, Central, and Guidance Offices use students to assist with various tasks in their offices.
+The Attendance, Central, and Student Services Offices use students to assist with various tasks in their offices.
 The time spent doing this occurs during a student’s study hall.

 • Wisco Witnesses in the World (WWW)